Best and Worst Managed WordPress Hosting of 2024: Real Reviews

 The only complaint we have is that the support is not on the same level as the rest.
 It’s slow, they send you many times to an email address, and they’re not as helpful or at least not as friendly and expects you to know a lot of things that a non-technical person would not know.

-Mediocre hosting providers
+Mediocre Managed WordPress Hosting providers

 • BigScoots: I had the opportunity to talk to the CEO and he seems to be someone who knows his stuff.
 BigScoots is one of the few providers that actually offer “managed WordPress hosting” rather than just rebranding their shared hosting, and their support is excellent.
 But it has three key drawbacks: